 - Search online for typical interview questions based on job, industry, or company.

 - Talk to faculty, colleagues and alumni in the field, and ACA staff.

 - Come with 5-8 prepared questions to ask the employer

 - Know the location of the interview and how long it will take you to get there.
 Be early.

 - Print extra copies of your résumé to bring to the interview.

 - The initial interview may be conducted by phone.
 The general preparation for a phone interview is the same as an in-person interview.

-- Turn your cell phone off during the interview
+- Turn your cell phone off and put it away!

 Contact Academic and Career Advising

 Academic and Career Advising Office